-8. CPCs shall ensure that purse-seine vessels flying their flag have no more than the following number of fish-aggregating devices (FADs), as defined in Resolution C-16-01, active at any one time:
+8. CPCs shall ensure that, as of 1 January 2021, purse-seine vessels flying their flag have no more than the following number of fish-aggregating devices (FADs), as defined in Resolution C-16-01, active at any one time:

-Class 6 (1,200 m 3 and greater): 450 FADs

-Class 6 (< 1,200 m 3): 300 FADs

-Class 4-5: 120 FADs

-Class 1-3: 70 FADs
+Class 6 (1,200 m 3 and greater): 450 315 FADs Class 6 (< 1,200 m 3): 300 210 FADs Class 4-5: 420 85 FADs Class 1-3: 70 50 FADs

-- 9. A FAD shall be activated exclusively onboard a purse-seine vessel. - 10.
+- 9. A FAD shall be activated exclusively onboard a purse-seine vessel Buoys associated with FADs shall be activated or reactivated exclusively onboard a purse-seine vessel conducting fishing activities.
+The reactivation of buoys at sea whose network service with the supplier company has been discontinued is not permitted, unless the buoy is onboard a purse-seine vessel. - 10.
 For the purposes of this resolution, a FAD is considered active when it: - a. is deployed at sea; and - b. starts transmitting its location and is being tracked by the vessel, its owner, or operator. - 11.
-In order to support the monitoring of compliance with the limitation established in Paragraph 8, and the work of the IATTC Scientific Staff in analyzing the impact of FAD fisheries, while protecting business confidential data, CPCs shall report, or require their vessels to report, daily information on all active FADs to the Secretariat, in accordance with guidance developed under Paragraph 12, with reports at monthly intervals submitted with a time delay of at least 60 days, but no longer than 90 days. - 12.
-The IATTC scientific staff and Ad Hoe Permanent Working Group on FADs shall develop, at the latest by 30 November 2017, guidance on the reporting of FAD data in accordance with Paragraphs 10 and 11 of this resolution, including the format and specific data to be reported.
-The Scientific Staff, in coordination with the Scientific Advisory Committee and taking into consideration the recommendations from the ad hoc Working Group on FADs, shall submit recommendations for the consideration of the Commission at its annual meeting in 2021 to improve the collection of data for the assessment of the FAD fishery, including the use of raw buoy data and VMS data. - 13.
-Each CPC shall ensure that: - a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 14.
-The Scientific Advisory Committee and the Ad hoc Permanent Working Group on FADs shall review the progress and results of the implementation of the FAD provisions contained in this Resolution and make recommendations to the Commission, as appropriate.
+In order to support the monitoring of compliance with the limitation established in Paragraph 8, and the work of the IATTC scientific staff in analyzing the impact of FAD fisheries, while protecting business confidential data, CPCs shall report, or require their vessels to report, daily information on all active FADs to the Secretariat, in accordance with guidance developed under Paragraph 12, with reports at monthly intervals submitted with a time delay of at least 60 days, but no longer than 90 days. - 12.
+The IATTC scientific staff and Ad Hoc Permanent Working Group on FADs shall develop, at the latest by 30 November 2017, guidance on the reporting of FAD data in accordance with Paragraphs 10 and 11 of this resolution, including the format and specific data to be reported CPCs shall ensure that purse-seine vessels flying their flag and that conduct fishing activities on FADs provide the IATTC scientific staff with the same raw buoy data submitted by the buoy supplier companies and received by the original users (i.e., vessels, fishing companies). - 13.
+Each CPC shall ensure that: - a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start

-15. To reduce the entanglement of sharks, sea turtles or any other species, as of 1 January 2019 CPCs shall ensure that the design and deployment of FADs shall be based on the principles set out in paragraphs 1 and 2 of Annex II of Resolution C-1619-01.
+- of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 14.
+The Scientific Advisory Committee and the Ad hoc Permanent Working Group on FADs shall review the progress and results of the implementation of the FAD provisions contained in this Resolution and make recommendations to the Commission, as appropriate. - 15.
+To reduce the entanglement of sharks, sea turtles or any other species, as of 1 January 2019 CPCs shall ensure that the design and deployment of FADs shall be based on the principles set out in paragraphs 1 and 2 of Annex II of Resolution C-1619-01.